mohit6up/Geotracking/README.md

 Required input format:
 User[String]\tSession[String]\tTimestamp[yyyy-mm-dd hh:mm:ss]\tlatitude[double]\tlongitude[double]

 The code first sorts data by timestamp.
-We use density based clustering (DBSCAN) as that allowa us to handle noise in the data.
+We use density based clustering (DBSCAN) as that allows us to handle noise in the data.

 ## Likely Clusters